fchorney/pySMX/README.md

 ### Functions Left to Port

+- Get Config <v5: Get the stage configuration (version 4 and lower)
+- Write Config <v5: Write the stage configuration (version 4 and lower)
 - Set Lights: Set panel lights (This seems fairly complicated at a quick glance)
 - Upload GIF Data: Upload GIF Data to Panels
 - Re-Enable Auto Lights: Assume this just turns auto GIFs on the pads back on to default?